quaresmajose/docs/source/reference-manual/linux/toolchain.rst

 When using the clang toolchain we have the ``toolchain-clang`` override that can be used to do the costumization and this will only take effect when clang is in use.
-All of this costumizations can be placed on ``meta-subscriber-overrides/conf/non-clangable.inc``
+All of this costumizations can be placed on the factory ``non-clangable.inc``

 .. prompt:: text